Unlikely Intersections in families of abelian varieties and the polynomial Pell equation: Introduction

+Among the problems of unlikely intersections for families of abelian varieties, we shall also mention the recent result of Dill \cite{Dill}.
+Namely, Dill proved that, in the same setting of Theorem \ref{thmscheme}, given a fixed fiber $A_0$ of $\cA$ and a finite rank subgroup $\Gamma$ of $A_0$, there are at most finitely many points $\bo{c}\in \cC(\C)$ that lie in the image of $\Gamma$ under an isogeny, unless $\cC$ is contained in a translate of a torsion curve by a constant section of the constant part of $\cA$, generalizing an earlier result of Gao \cite{Gao17}.\\

-As mentioned above, we deduce Theorem \ref{thmscheme} from a work of Pila and Habegger, previous works of the authors and a new theorem which is the main result of this article.
-In the latter we consider a simple non-isotrivial abelian scheme $\cB\rightarrow S$ of relative dimension $\geq2$ and an irreducible curve $\cC$ in its $n$-fold fibered power, not contained in a fixed fiber.
+As mentioned before, we deduce Theorem \ref{thmscheme} from a work of Habegger and Pila, previous works of the authors and a new theorem (Theorem \ref{maintheorem}) which is the main result of this article.
+In the latter we consider a simple non-isotrivial abelian scheme $\cB\rightarrow S$ of relative dimension $ g \geq2$ and an irreducible curve $\cC$ in its $n$-fold fibered power, not contained in a fixed fiber.
 This defines $n$ points $P_1, \dots , P_n \in \cB_\eta(k(\cC))$, where $\cB_\eta$ is the generic fiber of $\cB$.
-We suppose they are independent over $R$, the endomorphism ring of the generic fiber, i.e. the curve is not contained in a proper flat subgroup scheme of the ambient abelian scheme.
-The theorem says that there are at most finitely many points on $\cC$ such that $P_1, \dots , P_n$ become $R$-dependent after specialization.
+We suppose they are independent over $R$, the endomorphism ring of the generic fiber, i.e., the curve is not contained in a proper flat subgroup scheme of the ambient abelian scheme.
+In Theorem \ref{maintheorem} we show that there are at most finitely many points on $\cC$ such that $P_1, \dots , P_n$ become $R$-dependent after specialization.